6.2 Biofilm, Colonization, Culture, and Antimicrobial Traps

 • Colonization, critical colonization, local infection, and systemic infection are not interchangeable terms on the exam.

-• Cultures are most useful when the specimen is obtained appropriately and interpreted with clinical findings.
+• Cultures are most useful when the specimen is obtained from cleansed viable tissue and interpreted with clinical findings.

-• The exam trap is using topical or systemic antimicrobials indefinitely without debridement decisions, cause control, or reevaluation.
+• The exam trap is using topical or systemic antimicrobials indefinitely without debridement decisions, cause control, or a reevaluation endpoint.

 Biofilm changes the chronic wound logic

-Biofilm is a structured microbial community that can attach to tissue and resist simple removal.
-In wound-care exam scenarios, it often appears as a chronic wound that stalls, has recurrent slough, becomes overly inflammatory, or improves briefly after care and then declines.
-The WCC candidate does not need microbiology trivia.
-The tested skill is recognizing that chronic bioburden requires wound bed preparation and reevaluation, not blind product rotation.
+Biofilm is a structured microbial community encased in a self-produced extracellular matrix that adheres to the wound bed and resists antibiotics, antiseptics, and host immune cells.
+On the WCC exam it appears not as microbiology trivia but as a pattern: a chronic wound that stalls, has recurrent slough, becomes overly inflammatory, or improves briefly after care and then declines.

 ConceptExam clueBetter response

-ColonizationStable chronic wound, no new inflammatory signsDo not treat the culture alone
+ColonizationStable chronic wound, no new inflammatory signsDo not treat the culture; continue routine care

-Local infectionNew pain, odor after cleansing, purulence, friable tissueNotify per policy and select local strategy if ordered
+Local infectionNew pain, odor after cleansing, purulence, friable tissueNotify per policy; select local antimicrobial if ordered

-Spreading infectionIncreasing redness, warmth, swelling beyond wound edgeEscalate to provider promptly
+Spreading infectionRedness, warmth, swelling beyond the wound edgeEscalate to provider promptly

 Systemic infectionFever, chills, confusion, abnormal labs, declineUrgent medical evaluation pathway

-Applied WCC scenario guidance: a pressure injury has stalled for four weeks, with recurrent thin slough and no fever.
-The best answer is not to prescribe systemic antibiotics from a swab.
-The candidate should reassess pressure relief, moisture, nutrition, wound bed preparation, debridement need, and whether a culture or provider evaluation is indicated.
+Applied scenario: a pressure injury has stalled for four weeks with recurrent thin slough and no fever.
+The best answer is not systemic antibiotics from a swab.
+Reassess pressure relief, moisture, nutrition, wound bed preparation, debridement need, and whether a quantitative tissue culture or provider evaluation is indicated.
 If systemic signs appear, the answer escalates.

 Culture technique is an exam favorite.
-A swab of old drainage on the dressing is poor evidence.
-When a culture is ordered for a clinically infected wound, the usual exam preference is cleansing first and obtaining a specimen from viable tissue or according to facility protocol.
-Tissue culture or aspirate may be needed in some settings, but the WCC candidate should not invent procedures beyond role authority.
+A swab of old drainage sitting on the dressing is poor evidence and reflects surface colonizers.
+When a culture is ordered for a clinically infected wound, the tested preference is the Levine technique: cleanse and debride first, then rotate a swab over a 1-cm-square area of viable tissue with enough pressure to express fluid.
+Tissue biopsy or needle aspiration is the reference standard in some settings, but the WCC candidate should not invent procedures beyond role authority.

-Antimicrobial stewardship means using antimicrobial dressings or systemic therapy for a reason, for a reassessment period, and in coordination with orders and policy.
-Indefinite silver, iodine, honey, or antibiotic use without a goal can delay the real fix.
-If pressure, edema, ischemia, or hyperglycemia remains uncontrolled, the wound may keep failing despite antimicrobial products.
+Antimicrobial stewardship means using silver, iodine (cadexomer or povidone), polyhexamethylene biguanide (PHMB), or medical-grade honey for a specific indication, for a defined reassessment period, and in coordination with orders.
+Indefinite use without a goal delays the real fix.
+If pressure, edema, ischemia, or hyperglycemia remains uncontrolled, the wound keeps failing despite antimicrobial dressings.

-For test day, read any culture or biofilm question by asking three things: what changed, how severe is the host response, and what underlying cause remains untreated.
-That sequence prevents overuse of antimicrobials and under-recognition of serious infection.
+Two mirror traps: equating biofilm with automatic systemic infection (biofilm drives chronic local inflammation without fever), and using a negative culture to dismiss worsening cellulitis (clinical findings still drive escalation).
+On test day, read every culture or biofilm question by asking three things: what changed, how severe is the host response, and what underlying cause remains untreated.

 Test Your Knowledge

-A chronic wound culture from old dressing drainage grows bacteria, but the wound is stable with no new inflammatory signs.
+A chronic wound culture taken from old drainage on the dressing grows bacteria, but the wound is stable with no new inflammatory signs.
 What is the best WCC interpretation?

 A